jyeharry/pacman/README.md

 This is my solution to a coding challenge given to me by IE.

 The program is a command line app.
-It's purpose is to place Pacman onto a grid and be able to move it around using prompts by the user.
+It's purpose is to place Pacman onto a grid and be able to move it around using prompts from the user.

 ### Constraints